stephengold/jme3-utilities/README.md

 11. When the "Clone Completed" dialog appears, click on the "Open Project..." button.
 12. Expand the root project node to reveal the 8 sub-projects.
-13. To start with, I recommend opening 4 sub-projects:  "heart", "SkyControl", "tests", and "textures".
+13. To start with, I recommend opening 3 sub-projects:  "SkyControl", "tests", and "textures".
 Select them using control-click, then click on the "Open" button.
 14. There will be errors in the "textures" sub-project.
 However, the build